Segmentation

 ds_cellpose = ds.pp[['CD11c', 'CD68', 'DAPI']].tl.cellpose(key_added='_cellpose_segmentation')

-TORCH CUDA version not installed/working.
+Neither TORCH CUDA nor MPS version not installed/working.

 >>>> using CPU